chithelma/DELAYED-OIL-CV/README.md

 * Prompt and instant account opening for customers
 * Booking of loans and TODs
 * Logging and prompt follow up to customers complains and ensuring resolutions
-•	*Enrolling Customers on the banks E channels.
+* Enrolling Customers on the banks E channels.
-•	*Logging and resolving other banks ATM Disputes.
+* Logging and resolving other banks ATM Disputes.
-•	*Scanning, uploading of Customers mandate.
+* Scanning, uploading of Customers mandate.
-•	 *Customer’s phone numbers
+* Customer’s phone numbers